www-splitcells-net/net.splitcells.network/doc/tasks.md

    1. They should be not present in console after its commands execution has ended.
       Do not print more symbols during a filtered echo in order to prevent creating a new line.
    1. Support colors.
+1. Create compatibility system for major changes.
+   This task is not important as long there as long as legacy code is not present.
+1. Faster update process via increment updates.
+1. Backup ~/bin/* folders during install via source control.
 # Ideas
 1. Consider requiring using the project specific bin folder to the PATH explicitly.
    Either by adding this step via console configuration or by executing a command.